Oct 30, 2025 Andrew Martin Miller All notes

 Dibond aluminum composite panels excel in diverse safety signage applications where durability and visibility are paramount.
 Manufacturing facilities rely on Dibond for machine guarding signs, lockout/tagout procedures, and hazardous material warnings because the material maintains print clarity despite exposure to oils, chemicals, and temperature extremes.

 Construction sites specify Dibond for perimeter safety signage, equipment operation warnings, and site access control because the panels withstand wind, rain, and physical abuse without requiring frequent replacement.
-The material's rigidity prevents sagging or flapping that can reduce readability, while the aluminum skins resist graffiti and unauthorized modifications.
+The material's rigidity prevents sagging or flapping that can reduce readability.

 Effective safety signage must balance regulatory compliance with practical readability.
-OSHA standards specify color codes, symbol usage, and minimum text sizes for various hazard categories.
+OSHA 1910.145 specifies color codes, symbol usage, and minimum text sizes for various hazard categories.
 Dibond's smooth aluminum surface accepts high-resolution printing that reproduces ANSI Z535 safety colors with exceptional accuracy, ensuring compliance with federal and state workplace safety regulations.

 Design teams should begin with vector artwork that includes proper bleed allowances and mounting hole locations.
 Because Dibond handles fine detail exceptionally well, designers can confidently specify small text for supplementary warnings or multilingual instructions without sacrificing legibility.
 The material's white base provides excellent contrast for black text and colored symbols, maximizing readability at distance.